 - One-off or recurring transfers occur between accounts that are not transfers in kind.

-If this optional setting is left with default value of 0%, gains will only be realised in the three previously mentioned instances.
+If this optional setting is left with default value of 0%, gains will only be realised in the three instances listed above.

-- An entry of 100%, by contrast, would indicate that all of the gains within the investment are realised annually.
+An entry of 100%, by contrast, would indicate that all of the gains for the year are realised annually.
 These gains are sold but left within the investment and added to its cost basis.
-CGT is assessed and taxes charged, if applicable, respective of the annual gains allowance.
+Capital Gains Tax is then assessed and taxes charged, if applicable, respective of the annual gains allowance.

 Ultimately, capital gains taxes, if any are due, are paid from these gains as they are realised annually rather than later when withdrawals are taken from the investment or when the investment is liquidated.